metabase/metabase/docs/administration-guide/18-authenticating-with-jwt.md

 **First Name attribute:** the key to retrieve each JWT user's first name.

 **Last Name attribute:** if you guessed that this is the key to retrieve each JWT user's last name, well then you have been paying attention.

+---

+## Next: setting data permissions
+Find out how to create user groups and define what data they can access in the [next section](05-setting-permissions.md).